• Skip to primary navigation

 hand holding a crumpet above a rack of more crumpets on a light brown surface

-Soft, chewy, and topped with tons of delicate holes, this recipe for crumpets will have you swooning at breakfast!
-Step-by-step photos teach you how to bake this quintessential British bread!
+Soft, chewy, and topped with tons of delicate holes, my recipe for crumpets will have you swooning at breakfast!
+Step-by-step photos teach you how to make this quintessential British recipe.
+Made with instant yeast and cooked on the stovetop!

 crumpet served on a black plate on a blue linen with a cup of coffee on a light brown background